How to Start an Online Business

 • It’s a viable market that serves an audience willing to pay as an expense for their business

-If you can’t sell what you offer, you aren’t in business.
+You aren’t in business if you can’t sell what you offer.
 Developing your mission statement helps you define what you offer and who is willing to pay for it, because you provide them with value for their money.

 Your mission statement describes “what” you do.
 The next steps talk about “how” you can achieve your mission.

-Simply stated, and objective is a measurable goal that supports your mission.
+Simply stated, an objective is a measurable goal that supports your mission.